 Colleges and universities websites usually are quite large and complex.
 By making sure the website has a clear navigation system with the most important pages no further than 3 clicks away from the home page a search box, and a request form on the homepage provides an easier flow through the website and a better user experience.

 Interlinking is another great way to create a good UX.
 By developing a clear path for the user that is informative and addresses the needs of that user throughout every step of the way, you create a better experience for them and invite them to stay on your site longer.

 There are many ways to reach future students.
 Traditional methods such as high schools visits, educational fairs and print material are still very useful way to market colleges and universities.
 However, these methods might not be enough to make a university stand out among competitors.
 To reach prospective students where it will make an impact requires a tailored approach to the incoming students media habits.

-Millennials tend to choose brands that have a clear voice, character and are creative.
+Millennials and Gen-Z students tend to choose brands that have a clear voice, character and are creative.
 With today’s technologies, social media platforms and apps there are endless ways colleges and universities could promote their school and program, as well as show their personality to prospective students.